SkylineCommunications/dataminer-docs/release-notes/DxMs/DataAPI_change_log.md

 ### 30 July - Enhancement - DataAPI 1.2.2 - Dual instance for debugging [ID_40192]

-Added the ability to debug two running instances of the DxM to test inter-DxM communication.
+The ability to debug two running instances of the DxM to test inter-DxM communication has been added.

 ### 30 July - Fix - DataAPI 1.2.2 - Ensuring case-insensitive handling push and config requests [ID_40100]

-When data is sent to DataApi, the field names in the request body are modified according to title case rules during connector setup.
-If in the next requests, the same casing is not used, that could cause mismatches, leading the request to fail.
-This update ensures that the request fields are case-insensitive.
+Previously, when data was sent to *DataAPI*, the field names in the request body were modified according to title case rules during connector setup.
+If subsequent requests did not use the same casing, this could lead to mismatches, causing the request to fail.
+This update ensures that the request fields are now case-insensitive.

 ### 1 July - Enhancement - DataAPI 1.2.1 - Extra protections added to not use parameter IDs outside allowed ranges [ID_39860]